solid-contrib/specification-tests/README.md

   these clients will need to be passed to any newly created `SolidContainer` or `SolidResource` - The user names are the key (e.g., `clients.alice`).
 * `webIds` - An object containing the webIds of the 2 users.
 These are needed when setting up ACLs (e.g., `webIds.alice`).
-* `aclPrefix` - The turtle prefixes to be prepended to generated ACL documents.

 ## Helper functions
 ### Setting up test containers